 Sea side : A beautiful 17th Century Farmhouse with sea views overlooking fields ...

 Elegant mix of eco build and sympathetic historical renovation...

-Sea Side: A very romantic C17th Millers cottage set on the unspoilt coast...
+Sea Side: A romantic C17th Millers cottage in its own private Nature Reserve...

 Sea side: Featured in Sunday Times 'Coolest 100 Cottages'.
 A four poster bed in ...